 “When I was first starting out, it was so early in my career that I had a very limited network outside of Bloomington.
 My first job after graduate school at Dartmouth was for a very large Fortune 100 company, and I did not enjoy it.
 I was forced out of insanity and unhappiness to leave the Fortune 100 corporate setting as a search for meaning and satisfaction, and by process of elimination I ended up in a space that was inspiring to me.

 At the time, I worked with a team that had a greeting card company here, which was step one in getting me to work in small-growth businesses.
-It also got me out of an analyst level work into leadership work, which I found very rewarding.
-It took me from predictable commercial situations and pushed me into new, risky and unpredictable commercial situations.
+It also got me out of analyst-level work into leadership work, which I found very rewarding.
+It took me from predictable commercial situations and pushed me into new, risky, and unpredictable commercial situations.
 From there, we grew the greeting card company up, and ended up selling it to Hallmark Cards.

 It’s a cycle that’s really hard to break.
 It has posed a challenge to all of our companies.
 I can’t think of a mid- to high-level management position that I’ve hired for in the last 15 years where I felt like I had multiple great options to choose from.

 “We more or less have made a living out of taking risky bets on people who might not have demonstrated qualifications to do the jobs that we’re asking them to do.
 Sometimes that works out, sometimes it doesn’t.
 It was never a situation where I wanted to hire all three of the people who applied, I usually had to pick whoever it was that I thought had the highest probability of being able to grow into that ideal candidate that I wish I had.”

 Part 1 of 2 | Read Part 2 here